curveresearch/curvesim/docs/quickstart.rst

 -------------------------

-If you know the address of the pool for the chain you want, you can easily start interacting with it (note this is introspecting on the pool state and using its functions; Curvesim doesn't actually submit transacions, i.e. write data to the chain and alter the real pool state.)
+If you know the address of the pool for the chain you want, you can easily start interacting with it.
+Curvesim allows you to introspect on the pool's state and use its functions without submitting actual transactions on chain.

 Begin by importing the Curvesim module::